Emmitt Smith's Success and Achievements in Timeline

 In 2006, Emmitt Smith was inducted into the Gator Football Ring of Honor and the College Football Hall of Fame.

-In 2007, twenty years after graduating high school, Emmitt Smith was named the Florida high school football "Player of the Century" by the Florida High School Athletic Association (FHSAA).
+In 2007, twenty years after graduating from high school, Emmitt Smith was named to the Florida High School Athletic Association's All-Century Team and recognized as the Florida high school football "Player of the Century."

-2010: Elected to the Pro Football Hall of Fame
+2010: Induction into Pro Football Hall of Fame

-In 2010, Emmitt Smith was elected to the Pro Football Hall of Fame in his first year of eligibility.
+In 2010, Emmitt Smith was inducted into the Pro Football Hall of Fame.